zz85/crayon.js/README.md

 ##Q&A

 _Why Crayon?__
-* For managable post-processing rendering
+* Useful for prototyping shader systems
+* Each node encapsulates its own code, so its resuable
 * Each node have a renderTarget or an output
 * Makes it easy to rewire nodes without spaghetti code
+* For managable post-processing rendering

 _Why is this called Crayon?_